why go overseas

 Sri Lanka - Anuradhapura

 Find out more

 Anuradhapura is home to more than 50 stupas, temples, and ancient palaces.
 This means you’ll be immersed in a rich culture spanning back thousands of years.
 Explore national parks, go on safari, relax on paradise beaches, and view the majestic landscape on a hot air balloon ride.

 Sri Lanka is home to many amputees left in the wake of the civil war.
 Occupational Therapy students can expect to work with these cases on their elective, using homemade equipment to treat a mixture of inpatients and outpatients.
 To read stories from those who’ve already travelled with us to Anuradhapura, click here.

 Tanzania - Dar es Salaam

-Despite Dar es Salaam’s rapid expansion, the city is surrounded by some of the most impressive examples of natural wonder in the world.
-Beaches, safari, mountains, African plains, and national parks are all waiting to be explored.
-A proactive attitude on your OT elective will see you working with cases of arthritis, contractures, neuropathies and delayed milestones.
-The occupational therapy team are also stationed in ICU and do home visits, giving you an all-encompassing picture of OT in the developing world.
-To read stories from those who’ve already travelled with us to, click here.
+A proactive attitude towards your OT elective will get you closer to patients with cases of arthritis, contractures, neuropathies and delayed milestones.
+The Occupational Therapy team are also stationed in the ICU and conduct home visits, giving you an all-encompassing picture of OT in the developing world.
+Read stories from those who’ve already travelled with us to.